HariSekhon/Knowledge-Base/travel-consulting.md

 - Passport
 - UK driver's license
 - International driver's permit (get this from the Post Office it's only around £5 but requires a passport photo)
+- Insurance certificate
+- Vehicle Registration V5C paper proof of ownership
-- insurance certificate
+  - [Serbian](#serbia) police refused to accept digital proof of ownership via insurance certificate
-- vehicle registration V5C - they will only accept physical original paper copy and do not care about proofs on your phone
+  - they insisted on physical original paper copy
+  - they said it was the equivalent to *"Passport for the car"*

 ### Additional EU Driving Checklist